QuickBooks Blog

 • International payroll

-The cost of these add-ons can vary based on your number of employees.
+The cost of these add-ons can vary based on the number of employees.
 Typically, larger companies can negotiate volume discounts.
 Similarly, very small businesses or startups may be eligible for special pricing or discounts.
 Always inquire about potential discounts and negotiate pricing based on your specific needs and company size.

 Factors that impact payroll costs